Next generation dividend hero

 Baker Hughes (www.bakerhughes.com) is one of the world’s largest oil field service companies which the manager bought at the end of 2021 to replace ConocoPhillips.
-The price was attractive, he says, as the market perceived that there was an overhang of stock owned by GE.
+The price was attractive as the market perceived that there was an overhang of stock owned by GE.
 He sees the company as a long-term play and likes that it is more levered to natural gas and less so to oil.
-He adds that the company is in a unique position within the energy complex because beyond its exposure to traditional oil field services markets, it has a near monopolistic position (around a 90% market share) within liquefied natural gas equipment, and a diverse set of solutions that will help to accelerate the energy transition.
-Fran notes that the company makes attractive margins on its aftersales service business.
+He says the company is in a unique position within the energy complex because beyond its exposure to traditional oil field services markets, it has a near monopolistic position (around a 90% market share) within liquefied natural gas equipment, and a diverse set of solutions that will help to accelerate the energy transition.
+He notes that the company makes attractive margins on its aftersales service business.

-Fran says that this combination of an attractive fundamental backdrop, healthy financial profile, and strong dividend yield creates an opportunity which he believes the market still isn’t fully appreciating.
+This combination of an attractive fundamental backdrop, healthy financial profile, and strong dividend yield creates an opportunity which the manager believes the market still isn’t fully appreciating.

 Gaming & Leisure Properties

-NAIT’s purchase of MetLife (www.metlife.com), which provides individual insurance, employee benefits and other financial services, in 2021 is what Fran calls a ‘structural play’.
-He says that the company currently has a collection of businesses (International Life, Group Insurance, and Institutional) that generate higher growth and superior returns relative to most of its US peers following the divestiture of some of its lower-value segments and its retail spin-off, Brighthouse Financial.
+NAIT’s purchase of MetLife (www.metlife.com), which provides individual insurance, employee benefits and other financial services, in 2021 is what Fran calls a structural play.
+He says the company currently has a collection of businesses (International Life, Group Insurance, and Institutional) that generate higher growth and superior returns relative to most of its US peers following the divestiture of some of its lower-value segments and its retail spin-off, Brighthouse Financial.
 As at

 4 August 2022, MetLife has a dividend yield of 3.14%.